hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/Learning_Notes/ANOVA.md

 # ANOVA 🌺

-* It's commonly used in feature importance, to test whether the categorical independent variable is important to the dependent variable.
+* It can be used in regression feature importance.

 ## ANOVA vs t-test
 * t-test - It compares the means of a condition between 2 groups.